The RenameFile operation renames a file.

 If the file is currently locked and the X-WOPI-Lock value does not match the lock currently on the file the host must return a “lock mismatch” response (409 Conflict) and include an X-WOPI-Lock response header containing the value of the current lock on the file.

-Office Online includes contains UI that users can use to rename files.
-In order to activate this UI in Office Online, you must implement the RenameFile operation, and also do the following:
+Office for the web includes contains UI that users can use to rename files.
+In order to activate this UI in Office for the web, you must implement the RenameFile operation, and also do the following: